$\mathbb{L}^p$ $(p>1)$-solutions for BSDEs with jumps and stochastic monotone generator: Introduction

-Motivated by these contributions, in this paper, we aim to establish the existence and uniqueness of multidimensional BSDEs with jumps of the form \eqref{basic BSDE Intro Disc} with $\mathbb{L}^p$-data for $p \in (1,+\infty)$ under more general assumptions on the generator $f$.
-More precisely, we investigate $\mathbb{L}^p$-solutions for discontinuous BSDEs \eqref{basic BSDE Intro Disc} where the coefficients satisfy a stochastic monotonicity assumption with respect to the state variable $y$, a stochastic Lipschitz condition with respect to the control variables $(z,u)$, and a stochastic linear growth condition.
-We emphasize that our stochastic parameters are general, meaning they are stochastic processes that are not necessarily bounded.
-Compared to the existing literature, and to the best of our knowledge, there are no similar studies developing $\mathbb{L}^p$-solutions for BSDEs of the form \eqref{basic BSDE Intro Disc} in this general framework.
-The only related recent works are by Li et al. \cite{li2024weightedsolutionsrandomtime} and Li and Fan \cite{li2024weightedlppgeq1solutionsrandom}, where the authors provide existence and uniqueness results for $\mathbb{L}^p$-solutions of BSDEs \eqref{basic BSDE Intro Cont} with stochastic monotonic coefficients.
-However, their setting is more regular and easier to handle compared to our case, which involves jumps.
-Additionally, in our framework, the jump measure $N$ is an integer-valued random measure with a compensator of a general form, which includes, in particular, Lévy (or Poisson) jump types.
-Finally, BSDEs with stochastic coefficients have been extensively studied in the seminal works of El Karoui and Huang \cite{ElKarouiHuang1997}, Bender and Kohlmann \cite{Bender2000BSDES}, Bahlali et al. \cite{Bahlali2004}, and more recently by Elmansouri and El Otmani \cite{Badrelotmani2024} in a more general context.
-It is worth noting that BSDEs with stochastic coefficients naturally arise in mathematical finance, stochastic control, and various other fields, as illustrated in \cite{BahlaliK,briand2008bsdes,el1997backward}, among others.
+The only related recent works in a stochastic monotonicity framework are by Li et al. \cite{li2024weightedsolutionsrandomtime} and Li and Fan \cite{li2024weightedlppgeq1solutionsrandom}, where the authors provide existence and uniqueness results for $\mathbb{L}^p$-solutions of BSDEs \eqref{basic BSDE Intro Cont} with stochastic monotonic coefficients.
+However, their setting is more regular and easier to handle compared to our case, since it does not include the jump component considered here.
+Additionally, BSDEs with stochastic coefficients have been extensively studied in the seminal works of El Karoui and Huang \cite{ElKarouiHuang1997}, Bender and Kohlmann \cite{Bender2000BSDES}, Bahlali et al. \cite{Bahlali2004}, and more recently by Elmansouri and El Otmani \cite{Badrelotmani2024} in a more general context.
+It is worth noting that BSDEs with stochastic coefficients naturally arise in mathematical finance, stochastic control, and various other fields, as illustrated in \cite{badrjdg,BahlaliK,briand2008bsdes,el1997backward}, among others.